cpkenn09y/ConwaysGameOfLifeJS/README.md

 ## Future Improvements

 * Write unit tests and integration tests to ensure stability
-* Make app responsive to different device screen sizes
+* Make app responsive to different browsers
 * Improve the overall user experience
 * Allow for any number to be accepted for width/height without taking away from the aesthetics
 * Decrease the time it takes to load in assets via Require.js and code minification